Global Studies FAQs

 What is the study abroad requirement?

 Yes, so long as the courses are relevant to your Global Studies concentration.
 Courses taken abroad may, where appropriate, fulfill world area and disciplinary requirements as well as advanced elective units.
 You may count up to 6 units toward your major requirements from a semester abroad, up to 3 units from a summer abroad, and up to 12 units from a year abroad.
-Please consult the Study Abroad Advisor for Global Studies, Dr. Rebecca Clouser as early as possible about study abroad plans.
+Please consult the Study Abroad Advisor for Global Studies, Dr. Nicole Svobodny as early as possible about study abroad plans.

 Can one of my language courses be taken abroad?